nielstron/pyboinc/README.md

 A very basic package to connect to a [BOINC](https://boinc.berkeley.edu/) client in a pythonic way using asyncio based on the [BOINC GUI RPC Protocol](https://boinc.berkeley.edu/trac/wiki/GuiRpcProtocol).
+The Interface is primarily meant for controlling a BOINC Client and hence does not support all features of the protocol.

 ## Usage